chbergmann/CurvedShapesWorkbench/README.md

 - Base:  		Object to cut
 - Tools: 		The object that cuts Base
 - CutDirection: The direction of the cut (autocomputed)
-- Reverse: 		Reverses the direction of the cut
+- CutDepth: 	The depth of the cut in percent

 ## Example Scripts
 Example designs for testing and presentation of this workbench.

 ### ![](./Resources/icons/Horten_HIX.svg) Horten H IX
-It is a python script that creates the shape of the [Horten H IX](https://de.wikipedia.org/wiki/Horten_H_IX), a stealth fighter that has been build in Germany in 1944.
+It is a python script that creates the shape of the [Horten Ho 229 (also called Horten H IX)](https://en.wikipedia.org/wiki/Horten_Ho_229), a stealth fighter that has been build in Germany in 1944.

 ### ![](./Resources/icons/FlyingWingS800.svg) Flying Wing S800
 It is a python script that creates the shape of a flying wing RC model.